aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_float_sum.rst

 and similarly for the second addend.

-The final input plugin should be placed at ``aiida/orm/calculation/job/floatsum.py``.

 Code
 ////
 The python code that actually performs the calculation does not need to be